mmoayyed/mmoayyed.github.io/_posts/2016-08-08-cas-eol-policy-proposal.md

 ## What does this mean?

-The above policy, once in effect, implies that the following CAS releases will be EOLed at the indicates dates and will transition into a security-patch mode (SPM) only.
+The above policy, once in effect, implies that the following CAS releases will transition into a security-patch mode (SPM) only and will be EOLed at the indicated dates.

 | Release        | SPM Starting Date  | Full EOL  |
 | -------------- |:-------------:| --------------:|